dmidlo/weblog/Content/ContentTemplates/AlgorithmsTemplate.md

 Bland's rule (redirect from Bland's Algorithm)
 Bland's rule (also known as Bland's algorithm, Bland's anti-cycling rule or Bland's pivot rule) is an algorithmic refinement of the simplex method for
 5 KB (661 words) - 17:33, 14 January 2019

-Stochastic approximation (redirect from Robbins-Monro algorithm) Stochastic approximation algorithms are recursive update rules that can be used, among other things, to solve optimization problems and fixed point equations
-26 KB (4,106 words) - 12:50, 3 April 2019

-Boolean satisfiability algorithm heuristics Stalmarck's algorithm.
-Some of these algorithms are deterministic, while others may be stochastic.
-As there exist polynomial-time algorithms to convert
-13 KB (2,201 words) - 01:31, 21 November 2018

 Transduction (machine learning) (redirect from Transduction algorithm) learning algorithm, and then have it predict labels for all of the unlabeled points.
 With this problem, however, the supervised learning algorithm will only